EX0l0N/ply-vis-chopper/README.md

 ## How to run

-ply-vis-chopper is a command line binary.
+ply-vis-chopper is a command line binary,
-But you don't need to compile anything.
+but you don't need to compile anything.

 Instead just download a binary suitable for you operating system from the `/bin` folder of this project.